mozilla/crash-ping-ingest/README.md

 for any days in the past 7 days which don't yet have processed data.
 The goal is to have ingested data for as much of history as possible, however we allow a 7-day buffer in case the CI is broken (from internal or external factors), with the assumption that it will be repaired within that window.
-If specific data is missing, the task can always be manually run.
+If specific data is missing, the task can be manually run: there is an action on the task group to manually run for a given date).